 top of page

 None of this is easy to read.
-And it is critical to see this as clearly as we can, given that big parts of what is lumped under the banner of CN are clearly dangerous and objectionable in serious ways, especially if we keep our eye on the how Trumpism and/or the Supreme Court hope to leverage Christian support.
-The danger and objections shift with various ways of conceptualizing CN.
-But generally they hold true whether we judge from various left standpoints, or if we simply judge by the norms of US patriotism (the preponderance of it since 1930) and a majority of US Christians.
+And it is crucial to understand this as clearly as we can, given that big parts of what is lumped under a CN banner is definitely dangerous and objectionable, especially if we keep our eye on how Trumpism and/or the Supreme Court hope to leverage passive Christian support.
+The exact dangers shift across various ways of conceptualizing CN.
+But, in general, objections will steady whether we judge from various left standpoints or simply appeal to widely held centrist standpoints: the values of US patriotism (at least the preponderance of it since 1930), the continuing majority of US Christians, or concerns for a common good wider shared across our society.

-My goal here is not to unpack what I just wrote.
+My goal today is not to unpack and defend everything I just wrote.
 I do that in other places on this site.
-Rather I want to make a smallish point about how media spin, especially regarding numbers, makes the problems worse.
-There is a case in the news today suitable for a slam dunk version of this argument.
+Rather I want to make a smallish point about how media spin, especially regarding "the numbers" of "CN," makes the other confusions worse.
+The protests against "Jezebel" in the news today are suitable for a slam dunk version of this argument.

 Spinning the Yo-Yo of Polling

 Polling data on US religion is remarkably slippery.
 My image is a yo-yo.
-Spin the phrasing of your polling questions or how you frame the resulting data, and the group you are fluffing or demonizing can jump up like a yo-yo.
-Massage your phrasing and reframe your interpretation and down it goes.
-For example: were there twice as many Muslims as Presbyterians around the year 2000 or almost four times fewer Muslims?
-It's both depending on how we count, for a sixfold swing in possible answers!** I take this to be paradigmatic, although one could say it's an extreme case.
-If you think so, then buckle your seat belt and read on.
+Spin the phrasing of your polling questions or how you frame of the resulting data, and you can make the group you are fluffing or demonizing jump like a yo-yo.
+Re-massage your phrasing and reframe your interpretation and down it will go.
+Here's my favorite examples: were there twice as many Muslims as Presbyterians around the year 2000 or almost four times fewer Muslims?
+It's both!-- depending on how we count, there is a sixfold swing in possible answers!** I take this to be paradigmatic, although one could say it's an extreme case.
+If that is what you are thinking , then buckle your seat belt and read on.

 People become hip to this game.
-Ask them if they support "Christian values in the schools" and if they are liberals they are supposed to know they should answer "no"-- even if they support Christian values of peacemaking, anti-bullying, and taxing billionaires-- because if they say yes this will be read as pro-military, pro-bullying of LGBTQ kids, and propagandizing for trickle-down economics, not to mention being part of the "objective growth" of CN.
+Ask them if they support "Christian values in schools" and (if they are liberals) they know they should answer "no"-- even if they do support Christian values of peacemaking, anti-bullying, and taxing billionaires.
+They know that if they say "yes" they will be read as pro-military, pro-bullying of LGBTQ kids, and propagandizing for trickle-down economics.
+That's not to mention being part of an "objective growing number" of CN.

-Ask conservatives if they advocate theocracy and 99% will say no, even if 99% of them would also support things (ranging from fairly trivial to extremely significant) that some pollster will count as an "objective" indicator of their theocratic proclivities.
-(Do you think I exaggerate?
-Check this piece that is worried about the phrase "Have a blessed Day" as a sort of Christian Nationalist micro-agression, signaling weightier problems.)
+Ask conservatives if they advocate theocracy and 99% will say no. That's even if 99% of them would also support things (ranging from fairly trivial to extremely significant) that some pollster will count as an "objective" indicator of their theocratic proclivities.
+Do you think I exaggerate?
+Check this piece that worries about the phrase "Have a Blessed Day" as a sort of Christian Nationalist micro-aggression, signaling far graver aggressions that lurk behind.

-Then anyone can cherry-pick a lurid case study for any trend their yo-yo is set up to fluff or demonize.
+After this, anyone can cherry-pick a lurid case study for any trend that they have set up their yo-yo to fluff or demonize.
 Such cherry-picked anecdotes can be presented as paradigmatic or conversely as some sort of extreme outlier.

-This is our normal world of religious reporting, currently driven by enormous financial investments in campaign spin .
-Everyone wants both to rile up their base and persuade swing voters, so it's all mixed messages, massaged polls, and cherry-picked examples all the time.
+This is our everyday world of religious reporting, currently driven by enormous financial investments in campaign spin .
+Since everyone wants both to rile up their most passionate base and persuade moderate swing voters, it's all mixed messages, massaged polls, and cherry-picked examples all the time.

 The Yo-Yo Meets the Clickbait of the Week

 Today's example is head-spinning.
-Some highly politicized neo-Pentecostals, bolstered by or overlapping with some highly politicized "Jews for Jesus" evangelicals, held a October 12 rally on the mall in Washington.
-They framed Kamala Harris as a Biblical Jezebel-- complete with implications of her being demonic and as a result being being thrown off a tower and eaten by dogs.
+Some highly politicized neo-Pentecostals, overlapping with some highly politicized "Jews for Jesus" evangelicals, held a October 12 rally on the mall in Washington.
+They framed Kamala Harris as a Biblical Jezebel-- complete with the implications that Jezebel was demonic and, by extension, that we should devoutly celebrate when she is thrown off a tower and eaten by dogs.

-To call this nasty racism seems straightforward.
+To call this disturbing racism seems straightforward.
 But was it interesting?
+Newsworthy?
 Paradigmatic?
 Part of a growth trend?
 Everything depends.
-Certainly this was lurid and disturbing as a choice for cherry-picking, and perhaps surprising to some, although it struck me as roughly par for a course that has ebbed and flowed in a similar channel for fifty years.
+Certainly this was lurid and disturbing as a choice for cherry-picking.
+Perhaps is was surprising to some, although it struck me as roughly par for a course that has ebbed and flowed in a similar channel for fifty years.
 Pat Robertson even called George H.W.
-Bush demonic in his 1991 book The New World Order, Obama was routinely conflated with Satan, and both of these cases were extremely tame compared to the sadistic tortures imagined for all non-saved people in end-times novels.***
+Bush demonic in his 1991 book The New World Order, Obama was very widely conflated with Satan, and both of these cases were extremely tame compared to the sadistic tortures imagined for all non-saved people in best-selling end-times novels.***

-Such questions take on extra weight when pundits-- one example from this week being an interview with Brad Onishi on NPR's Fresh Air-- identifies the neo-Pentecostal tendency calling itself "New Apostolic Reformation" (how loosely or narrowly we should define this it is hard to say; this report pegs its numbers between 3 and 33 million) as a key driver of CN generally, beyond its key role in organizing this protest.
+Such questions take on extra weight when pundits-- including an example this week on NPR's Fresh Air-- identifies a neo-Pentecostal tendency calling itself "New Apostolic Reformation (NAR)" as a key driver of CN generally, beyond its role in organizing the Jezebel protest.
+How loosely or narrowly we should define NAR is not clear; this interview pegs its numbers somewhere between 3 and 33 million.

 Let the Number Spinning Begin!

-We learn in this report (which, by the way, includes lurid descriptions of the racist vitriol if that's what you're after-- trigger warning if it's not!) that rally organizers claimed the National Park Service told them 250,000 people were there, not counting many more who watched online.
-The organizers also claimed "others are saying up to 350,000-400,000."
+We learn in another report (which includes lurid descriptions of racist vitriol if that's what you're after-- trigger warning if it's not!) how rally organizers claimed that the National Park Service told them 250,000 people were there, not counting many more who watched online.
+These organizers also stated that "others are saying up to 350,000-400,000."
 So yikes, even if that's a little high, still it's "large and significant by any reasonable measure" and "the number may even exceed a hundred thousand."

 The New York Times, meanwhile, reported that "hundreds of followers" were there.

 Voila, did you think twice as many Muslims versus four times fewer was a big deal?
 Now we have an overall swing factor well over 100-fold.
-If we go all the way up to 400,000 as our high end estimate and down to 400 for the Times's low end, we could push it to 1000-fold!
+If we go all the way up to 400,000 as a high end estimate and all the way down to 400 for the Times's low end estimate, we could push this to 1000-fold!

-We could move from here to speculate about the proportions of very hardcore Trumpians in this movement with 3 to 33 million constituents-- the types who would storm the Capitol and set up a gallows for Mike Pence-- compared to average people from these churches whom its hard-core definitely do lobby, and yes they might vote for Trump which is not a small thing, but meanwhile they are relatively apolitical and/or wondering if they should leave.
+We could move from here to speculate about the proportions of extreme hardcore Trumpians amid this movement with somewhere between 3 and 33 million followers-- the types who would storm the Capitol and set up a gallows for Mike Pence-- compared to average people from these churches whom its hard-core definitely do lobby, and yes they might vote for Trump which is not a small thing, but meanwhile are fairly apolitical and might be wondering if they should look for another church.

-I can't judge which end of this spectrum is more paradigmatic, nor the net gain vs. loss of NAR members created by this this rally, or whether Trump thought the rally helped or hurt him on balance.
-(If Trump wants to highlight this, he can easily do so at his big New York City rally this week, complete with NAR people tongue-speaking about demons and/or dressed up as Jews blowing shofars.
-Will he?)
+I can't judge which end of this spectrum is paradigmatic, nor how the rally translated into net gains vs. losses for NAR church membership, nor whether Trump thought this rally helped or hurt his cause on balance.
+(If Trump wants to highlight this, he can do so at his big New York City rally this week, complete with NAR people tongue-speaking about demons and/or dressed up as Jews blowing shofars.
+Will he do this?)
 I'm simply insisting that extreme ambiguity is par for the course.
-This week's click-bait might be over-the-top, but it if helps us remember this, we will gain a helpful takeaway.
+This week's click-bait may be over-the-top, but it if helps us remember this, we will gain a useful takeaway.

 NOTES